hoytech/quadrable/README.md

 * Keys of any length can be supported, since a hash will always return a fixed-size output.
 * It puts a bound on the depth of the tree.
 Because Quadrable uses a 256-bit hash function, the maximum depth is 256 (although it will never actually get that deep since we [collapse leaves](#collapsed-leaves)).
 * Since the hash function used by Quadrable is believed to be cryptographically secure (it behaves like a [random oracle](https://crypto.stackexchange.com/questions/22356/difference-between-hash-function-and-random-oracle)), the keys should be evenly distributed which reduces the average depth of the tree.
-* It is computationally expensive to find two or more distinct keys whose hashes have long common prefixes, which an adversarial user might like to do to increase the cost of traversing the tree or [the proof sizes](#proof-bloating).
+* It is computationally expensive to find two or more distinct keys whose hashes have long common prefixes, which an adversarial user might like to do to increase the cost of traversing the tree or transferring proofs.

+However, there are valid use-cases for using keys that are not hashes.
+In particular, if it is desirable to iterate over ordered ranges of records, keys can be [integers](#integer-keys).
+Creating proofs that consist of sequential ranges of records are also much smaller than proofs of records with effecitively-random keys.